charmed-kubernetes/kubernetes-docs/pages/k8s/upgrading.md

 We have never recommended skipping a version in an upgrade and no longer provide generic upgrade instructions for any version of Charmed Kubernetes.
-Please follow the specific upgrade documentation for the version you are upgrading to
+Please follow the specific upgrade documentation for the version you are upgrading to.

 ### Supported versions